Each year, the Wilson Ornithological Society offers five categories of

 - Applicants may be a citizen of any country.

-- Membership in the Wilson Ornithological Society is encouraged, but not required (except for the Wilson Undergraduate Mentoring Awards, for which the faculty Mentor must be an active member of the Society)
+- Membership in the Wilson Ornithological Society is strongly encouraged, but not required (except for the Wilson Undergraduate Mentoring Awards, for which either the student or the Mentor must be an active member of the Society)

 - Applicants may be of any age.